KevinMMendez/MetabViz/README.md

 <br/>

 ### *To download and run notebooks on a local machine*
+<p align="justify">This requires an installation of Python and Jupyter to be installed on your local machine.
+We recommend using the Anaconda Distribution for the convenience.
+For information on installing Python and using Jupyter Notebooks, refer to the tutorial, "Toward collaborative open data science in metabolomics using Jupyter Notebooks and cloud computing" by <a href="https://doi.org/10.1007/s11306-019-1588-0">Mendez et al. (2019)</a>.</p>

 <i>Note: If you are using Windows, you need to install git using the following:<i/> [Git for Windows](https://gitforwindows.org/)